 O Grand Master, it is your females that will save this species.
 It is through their power, their innate abilities that man will be saved.
 Compassion and love must rule the day again.
 And power must be crushed by the mallet of humility before any dare send another child into war that old men dream of winning as if playing games of adolescent ruffians.
 Continue reading

-You are the catalyst to my greater love.
+You are the catalyst for my greater love.
 Your existence right here, right now, awakens in me another time, another place, when unconditional love blessed me.
 Continue reading

 What is a monk to do when he is lonely?
 When he is blue?